 Occurrence is not uncommon following a renal transplant.

-Ultrasound although most freely available, cheap and often used first line, is relatively operator dependent and time consuming.
+Ultrasound, although most freely available, cheap and often used first line, is relatively operator-dependent and may prove time consuming.

 - increased renal arterial resistive index (RI): a cut-off value of 0.7 may be a good approximation in clinical practice 9

 - RI difference between kidneys > 0.05 - 0.07 9

 - increased peak systolic velocity (PSV): some advocate 180cm/s 4

 - increased renal-interlobar ratio (RIR): some advocate values greater than 5 3